Fluctuations of the front in a one-dimensional model for the spread of an infection: Introduction

 \section{Introduction}

 Consider the following microscopic model of infection or epidemic reaction on the integer lattice $\mathbb Z$.
 There are two types of particles: red and blue, both moving as independent, continuous-time, symmetric, nearest-neighbor random walks, with total jump rate $D_R$ for red particles and $D_B$ for blue particles.
 The interaction rule between particles is the following: when a red particle jumps to a site where there are blue particles, all of them immediately become red particles; when a blue particle jumps to a site where there are red particles, it immediately becomes a red particle.
-The initial condition is the following: at time zero, each site in $x \in \Z$ bears a random number of particles whose distribution is Poisson with parameter $\rho>0$, the numbers of particles at distinct sites being independent.
+The initial condition is the following: at time zero, each site in $\Z$ bears a random number of particles whose distribution is Poisson with parameter $\rho>0$, the numbers of particles at distinct sites being independent.
 Moreover, particles at the left of the origin (including the origin) are red, while particles at the right of the origin are blue.
-We are interested in the asymptotic behavior of the rightmost site $r_t$ occupied by a red particle at time $t$, which we call the {\it front}.
-This is the one-dimensional version of a model studied on $\Z^d$ by Kesten and Sidoravicius in \cite{KesSid} and \cite{KesSid2}.
-The case in which $D_R=D_B>0$ will be referred to as the {\it single-rate KS infection model}, to emphasize the fact that red and blue particles share the same jump rate.
+We are interested in the asymptotic behavior of the rightmost site $r_t$ occupied by a red particle at time $t$, which we call the \textit{front}.

-Such particle systems have received attention in the physical literature, as microscopic stochastic models which, in the limit of a large average number of particles per lattice site, yield reaction-diffusion equations describing the propagation of a front, the prototypical example being the Fisher-Kolmogorov-Petrovsky-Piscounov equation, see e.g. \cite{MaiSokKuzBlu, MaiSokBlu, MaiSokBlu2, KumTrip}.
+Such particle systems have received attention in the physical literature, as microscopic stochastic models which, in the limit of a large average number of particles per lattice site, yield reaction--diffusion equations describing the \mbox{propagation} of a front, the prototypical example being the Fisher--Kolmogorov--Petrovsky--Piscounov equation; see, for example, \cite{MaiSokKuzBlu,MaiSokBlu,MaiSokBlu2,KumTrip}.
 We refer to \cite{Pan} for an extensive review of the subject from a theoretical physics perspective.

 On the other hand, according to \cite{KesSid}, this model was suggested within the mathematics community by Frank Spitzer around 1980, but rigorous mathematical results describing the behavior of the front have been difficult to obtain.
-Indeed, only in the special case where $D_R>0, D_B=0$, called the {\it frog model} (\cite{RamSid, AlvMacPop}), and for the single rate KS infection case (\cite{KesSid, KesSid2}), has it been possible to prove that the front is ballistic and satisfies a law of large numbers.
-Furthermore, only in the frog model have the fluctuations of the front been described and a large deviations principle established \cite{ComQuaRam, BerRam}.